DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Method

-\paragraph*{Output.} The VLM produces task-specific outputs such as scene captions, object classes, or navigation decisions.
-This design makes DepthVision adaptable for a wide range of downstream applications in robotics, autonomous driving and perception in general.
+\paragraph*{Output.} The VLM outputs task-specific predictions such as scene descriptions, object categories, and navigation decisions.
+This design makes DepthVision adaptable for a wide range of downstream applications in autonomous driving and mobile robotics.